pschramm/loloatx/portfolio/works/project-2.md

 ---
-title: Red Wines
+title: Wine and Drink Menu
 date: 2018-08-09T18:05:37.000+00:00
-thumbnail: "/upload/wine1.jpeg"
+thumbnail: "/upload/wine2.jpg"
 year: '2019'
 description: more about our reds
 categories: